gitlabhq/gitlabhq/doc/user/project/integrations/discord_notifications.md

 The Discord Notifications service sends event notifications from GitLab to the channel for which the webhook was created.

+To send GitLab event notifications to a Discord channel, create a webhook in Discourse and configure it in GitLab.

 ## Create webhook

 1. Open the Discord channel you want to receive GitLab event notifications.